The Substance: Conception and screenplay

 Coralie Fargeat wrote the screenplay based on feminist themes.

 After the critical success of Revenge (2017) in the United States, Fargeat was in contention to direct studio films including the Marvel Cinematic Universe (MCU) film Black Widow (2021).
 However, the prospect of a studio film did not appeal to her, as she would not receive final cut privilege.
 Fargeat spent several months in Los Angeles following the release of Revenge, and began writing the first scenes of The Substance, as a spec script, at a coffee shop in Silver Lake; she became a producer to maintain creative control.
 Eric Fellner, who co-produced the film, traveled to Paris several times for lunch with Fargeat after seeing Revenge in 2017 to persuade her to choose Working Title for her next project.
-The screenplay was developed over two years, loosely inspired by her short Reality+ (2014), with the entire production taking five years from concept to release.
-Written in both English and French, the script featured descriptions in French, though the film was written with English-speaking audiences in mind to ensure a wider appeal.
+The screenplay was developed over two years, loosely inspired by her short Reality+ (2014).
+The script was written in both English and French, with descriptions in French, but with English-speaking audiences in mind.

 Fargeat aimed to continue the feminist themes developed in Revenge, exploring the pressures and expectations placed on women.
-She began writing the film in her 40s, a period when she was confronting negative thoughts about her relevance and appearance.
+During the period when she began writing the film, she was in her 40s and was confronting negative thoughts about her relevance and appearance.
 "I really started to think and [have] these voices in my head like, 'Now your life is over.
 No one is going to care about you.'"
-She described the process of making the film as a way to confront and release this internalized violence (Note: Fargeat uses the term violence in many interviews.
-In French, "violence" can be used figuratively in both physical and emotional senses, and includes internal struggles, moral harm, verbal abuse, harassment, and emotional distress.) tied to societal expectations about women's bodies and aging, using the body horror genre as a "weapon of expression".
+She described the process of making the film as a way to confront and release this internalized violence, (Note: Fargeat uses the term violence in many interviews.
+In French, "violence" can be used figuratively in both physical and emotional senses, and includes internal struggles, moral harm, verbal abuse, harassment, and emotional distress.) using the body horror genre as a "weapon of expression".

 Fargeat crafted the 146-page script with a scant 29 pages dedicated to dialogue.
 (Note: Kračun states between 20 and 29 pages of dialogue in separate interviews.)
 She has described her writing style as like writing a novel.
 (Note: In French: "Quand j'ai écrit le film, j'ai été vraiment très spécifique [...]
 C'est presque comme des romans [...]")
-She wrote the script in extensive detail; every sensory experience the audience would feel in the final film including sounds (with onomatopoeia like "splosh" and "aaagh") and sometimes even specified close-ups were written in the script.
+She wrote in extensive detail; every sensory experience the audience would feel in the final film including sounds (with onomatopoeia like "splosh" and "aaagh") and sometimes even specified close-ups were written in the script.

 People often ask if my characters are caricatures, and my first instinct is to say 'yes.'
 Then I think, 'no, no, they're not caricatures.'
 Unfortunately, they are behaviors that have existed and continue to exist.
 Here, they're just brought to the forefront and presented openly.
 In real life, it's not always as obvious—although sometimes it is.